 Located in West LA, The Nickel Mine became the go-to sports bar in the neighborhood the minute it opened.
 Yes, it provided a place to watch sports in an area that has very little of them, but the space is also nice and big, the food is solid, and there are plenty of drink specials and even a private event area if you’re rolling deep for the game.
 Stick to any of their pizzas.

 This massive Marina Del Rey sports bar received a big facelift a few years back, but despite a sleek new bar with an upgraded craft beer list, its most famous activity remains intact: the turtle races.
-On the first and third Thursday of every month, they host turtle races on their side patio.
-Yes, this involves placing bets on which turtle is going to get to the outside of a circle fastest (don't boo the losing turtles unless you're a monster).
-It’s strange, loud, and very fun (especially when you’ve put down on a side bet about which turtle’s going to finish last).
+Yes, this involves placing bets on which turtle is going to get to the outside of a circle fastest.
+It’s strange, loud, and very fun (especially when you’ve put down a side bet on which turtle’s going to finish last).
 Next time you’ve had a terrible week and need to see some reptiles meander across a racetrack while also catching the game, this is exactly where you need to be.

 Ye Rustic Inn is a legendary sports bar in Los Feliz known for its surly waitstaff, loud music, and chicken wings—easily some of the best in town.
 They aren’t flashy or served with a bunch of bespoke dipping sauces, but you don’t want/need that sort of flair when you’re drinking beer and yelling at your team on the TV.
 You get to choose your desired spice level and crispiness, and while ordering them extra crispy is non-negotiable, we’ll let you pick your heat.